Royal Botanical Gardens (Ontario): Attractions

 Royal Botanical Gardens presents five garden areas to visitors: Hendrie Park, RBG Centre (which includes the Mediterranean Garden, RBG's only conservatory), The Arboretum, Laking Garden, and the David Braley and Nancy Gordon Rock Garden.
 Major natural areas include trails through the valley of the lower Grindstone Creek, Rock Chapel, north and south shores of Cootes Paradise, and Princess Point.

+The Rock Garden is the oldest garden on the site, debuting in 1932 with the park's opening.
+It contains 1,600 plant species, including a collection of conifers, as well as sculptures, a waterfall, and other water features.

+Hendrie Park is the largest garden on the site.
+It includes the Rose Garden, which was originally planted in 1965.
+In 2017, it was replanted with a greater diversity of roses including Canadian and historical varieties.
+It also includes companion plants and was rebuilt with a trickle irrigation system.

+The Helen M. Kippax Garden is a butterfly garden with species of milkweed and other nectar plants specifically to attract the Monarch butterfly and establish a Monarch waystation for the butterfly's migration.
+The plant species in the garden are native to Ontario.

 Long standing RBG trails on the Niagara Escarpment at Rock Chapel are part of the original founding of the Bruce Trail.
 In 2010, RBG partnered with Geotrail to bring its trail network to the internet through an interactive website.

 The natural lands or nature sanctuaries of Royal Botanical Gardens include some of the most significant wildlife and native plant areas in Canada.
 The largest area, which includes the wetland called Cootes Paradise or Dundas Marsh, is a major spawning area for native fish species in Lake Ontario, one of the best bird-watching areas in Canada, and is the subject of one of Canada's largest ecological rehabilitation efforts aimed at a wetland, called 'Project Paradise.'

 The Arboretum contains one of the world's most diverse lilac collections, the Katie Osborne Lilac Collection.
 The "Lilac Dell" contains 570 plants of 407 unique varieties and is one of RBG's biggest attractions in late May.
+The arboretum also features collections of crabapples, dogwoods, magnolias, and redbuds.
 Royal Botanical Gardens also holds the second-largest garden show in Canada called The Ontario Garden Show.
 It comes second only to Canada Blooms which is held in Toronto.

+The RBG Centre is an indoor garden that is open year-round featuring over 1200 varietes of plants.

 Innovative educational programs are operated from both RBG's main building in Burlington and the Nature Interpretive Centre, located in the Arboretum to the north of Cootes Paradise in Hamilton.
 More than 18,000 school children per year visit the organized school programs, and over 200 public education offerings include such diverse topics as botanical illustration, organic cooking and basic botany.
 Aldershot School offers an ECO Studies program in conjunction with the RBG.